 If you have a dispute with a garage you should initially speak to the garage's dedicated customer service representative – the code requires that they have one.

-If it all goes wrong and you can't resolve any dispute with the garage direct then a free consumer advice line is available.
+If it all goes wrong and you can't resolve any dispute with the garage direct then contact the Motor Ombudsman.

 Both parties will be required to sign an application for arbitration and pay the registration fee – currently £500 per case split equally between the customer and the garage.